D-Sen/proj1-woc/README.md

 To reset the game and refresh the battled areas, click on the 'NEW CAMPAIGN' button at any time during gameplay.

 _Point of Interest: The square red border only appears the first time the page/game is loaded.
 After restarting the game from the 'New Campaign' button, these square borders will not appear.
-Originally used for testing, I thought leaving in these initial borders would help a first-time play understand what areas are interactable._
+Originally used for testing, I thought leaving in these initial borders would help a first-time player understand what areas are interactable._

 ## Next Steps/Icebox: